 - Adjustments at discretion of committee if necessary to account for uneven spread of applicants and other unforeseen exceptional circumstances

 It should be noted that Juniors membership depends on parents fulfilling duties such as junior galley, clearing up etc. (these are in addition to your main club duties).
 Failure to fulfill duties effectively may lead to exclusion in future years.

-Starcross Yacht Club is a recognised RYA Sail Training Centre, we aim to encourage good skills and seamanship.
-These skills will be recognised by way of the National Youth Training Scheme, with the award of certificates.
-In line with RYA guidance, sessions are overseen by a Senior Instructor(s) and delivered by a mix of Dinghy Instructors, Level 2 Race Coaches, Assistant Instructors and parent helpers.
+Starcross Yacht Club is a recognised RYA Training Centre, we aim to encourage good skills and seamanship.
+These skills will be recognised by way of the RYA Youth Sailing Scheme, with the award of certificates.
+In line with RYA guidance, sessions are overseen by a Senior Instructor(s) and delivered by a mix of Dinghy Instructors, Race Coaches (Level 2), Assistant Instructors and parent helpers.
 We are all volunteers, who give their time freely.
 Your young sailor will be placed in a group based on sailing ability and age.

 An overview of the coaching scheme can be found here.
 (Please note slightly changed groupings)

 ||Can Tack, and Gybe||RYA YSS Stage 2|

 RYA YSS Stage 3

 |RYA YSS Stage 4||Topper, Oppie, Laser 4.7/Radial.
 Double handers will intermittently be used to sign off on the RYA YSS Stage 4 topics.||Able to easily and competently sail a triangular course, and an upwind sausage, has (hopefully) raced at club level.||RYA YSS Stage 4 and some racing.|